 A study by Stanford University scientists Rob Jackson and Sam Abernathy found that using the 100-year timeframe leads to an 87% underestimation of methane’s importance to keeping warming to 1.5 degrees Celsius.
 To best align GHG emissions metrics with that goal, they propose a 24-year time horizon as a more relevant way to compare methane’s climate impacts to carbon dioxide’s.
 That timeframe would give methane GWP of 75.

-Overall, methane has contributed roughly 30 per cent to climate change since pre-industrial times and is proliferating faster than at any time since record keeping began in the 1980s.
-Reducing current methane levels in the atmosphere could lower that contribution, generating tangible climate benefits over the next decade or two.
 There is a range of scientific opinion on the likelihood of a large methane “burst” from thawing Arctic permafrost that might accelerate global warming.
-Some scientists see a burst as imminent and sudden, and find evidence it may already be underway.
-Others believe methane releases from the Arctic will be slow and steady.
-But whatever the likelihood of a methane burst suddenly increasing warming, developing and scaling methane removal capability would be an important safeguard against that possibility.
+Some scientists see a sudden burst as imminent and find evidence it may already be underway.
+Others believe increases in methane emissions from the Arctic will be slow and steady.